 Remove search.certified-toolbar.com redirect from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Certified Toolbar related entries (Certified Toolbar) and disable them.

 To change your homepage from search.certified-toolbar.com to your preferred domain: Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove search.certified-toolbar.com and enter your preferred domain, which will open each time you launch Internet Explorer.

 Change default search engine:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "WebSearch".

 If you continue having problems with redirects to search.certified-toolbar.com, reset your Internet Explorer settings to default.

 Windows XP users: Click "Start", click "Run", in the opened window type "inetcpl.cpl" In the opened window click the "Advanced" tab, then click Reset.